-As I reflect on the past 12 months of my life, if I were to sum things up in one word, it would be: grateful.
+As I reflect on the past three years of my life, if I were to sum things up in one word, it would be: grateful.
 Incredibly grateful.
 My journey has been emotional, raw, powerful, scary.
 And, within all of that, there were some real moments of strength.

 On October 3, 2017, I was diagnosed with breast cancer.
-I found out through a routine mammogram.
-I can honestly say that I am the poster child for early detection.
+It was found through a routine mammogram.
+I can honestly say that early detection saved my life.
 This is my story.

 In 2016, the year before I was diagnosed with breast cancer, I went for my annual mammogram.
 As I was leaving my appointment, the front desk had me schedule my next annual exam.
 When the end of September 2017 rolled around, I saw “mammogram” on my calendar, which I had completely forgotten about since I scheduled the appointment a year ago.
 I went to my appointment and got on with my busy week.

 When I was asked to return for an ultrasound, I wasn’t terribly worried.
 But when the results of the ultrasound came back, they told me they found something small and wanted to do a biopsy.
 When you hear “biopsy,” it freaks you out.
 So, of course, I started Googling.
 I read that 80 percent of biopsies come back negative.
 I held on to that statistic and felt that the odds were on my side.
 I was sure they would find that everything was fine.

 I remember precisely where I was and what I was doing when the doctor called with the results of the biopsy.
 I had just returned from walking our puppy and was standing in my front yard where I could see my children through the window doing their homework.
 The phone rang and time literally stood still.
 I don’t remember the exact words, but my doctor said in the kindest way he could, “You have breast cancer.”
 I next called my husband, told him the news and then had to get myself together and return into the house like nothing was wrong.